keong789/docs-1/docs/lib/storage/fragments/flutter/configureaccess.md

  When adding the Storage category, you configure the level of access authenticated and guest users have to your S3 bucket.
-Additionally, when uploading files using the Storage category, you can specify the access level for that file to be either public, protected, or private.
+Additionally, when uploading files using the Storage category, you can specify the access level for that file to be either guest(public), protected, or private.

-- **Public** Accessible by all users
+- **Guest** Accessible by all users
 - **Protected** Readable by all users, but only writable by the creating user
 - **Private** Readable and writable only by the creating user